sandialabs/pyapprox/docs/source/user_reference_guide.rst

 Inference
 ---------

-The function :func:`pyapprox.bayesian_inference.markov_chain_monte_carlo.run_bayesian_inference_gaussian_error_model` can be used to draw samples from the posterior distribution of variables of a model conditioned on a set of observations with Gaussian noise.
+The function :func:`pyapprox.bayes.markov_chain_monte_carlo.run_bayesian_inference_gaussian_error_model` can be used to draw samples from the posterior distribution of variables of a model conditioned on a set of observations with Gaussian noise.

 Optimal experimental design
 ---------------------------